platformsh/platformsh-docs/docs/src/create-apps/source-operations.md

 This project doesn't support source operations.
 ```

-## Automated source operations using cron
+## Automated source operations using a cron job

 You can use cron to automatically run your source operations.